 What are the vital features of contract management software?

-First, let’s start with the basic features each contract management software should have:
+First, let’s start with the basic features each document management software should have:

 - Collaboration and sharing